AlisherKenzhebayev/ManagedGD/README.md

 4. RPG sounds pack - https://opengameart.org/content/rpg-sound-pack
 5. Player movement SFX - https://opengameart.org/content/12-player-movement-sfx

 ## Project Report
 1. Target platform
 	- Both PC + Android, moveset was designed for both
 2. Plugins used [R5]
 	- Cinemachine (Player camera follow, slight delay)
 3. What have you done for [R6] (Editor Extensions)
-	- Patrolling of obstacles
+	- TODO: Patrolling of obstacles (linked with DoTween)
+	- DONE: Linking of background scrolling with other game objects, to simulate attachedness (lights, moon as examples)
+		+ Pros: Background scroll linking with other objects, does remove the necessity to copy data every time.
 4. Which topic is covered extensively enough [R7]
 	- 2D
 5. Which additional requirements are met [A1 - A9]
 	- A3 - Particle Effects - TODO:
 	- A7 - URP 2D lights - DONE (background, sprites, player)